Bitsandbytes vs Temporal AI

 MIT license

-Durable Execution with automatic state capture
+Durable execution with automatic state capture

-Workflows with persistence and recovery
+Workflow orchestration with automatic retry and recovery

 Activities with automatic retries and timeouts

-Human-in-the-Loop via signals and pause/resume
+Human-in-the-loop with signals and pause/resume

 Saga pattern via compensating transactions

-Full visibility UI into execution state and history
+Full visibility UI for workflow state

 Workflow Streams for real-time interactivity